-Key considerations (KCs) PIRPS ORPS Principle 1: Legal basis X (5 KCs) X (5 KCs) 1.
-The legal basis should provide a high degree of certainty for each material aspect of an FMI's activities in all relevant jurisdictions. ) 2.
-An FMI should have rules, procedures, and contracts that are clear, understandable, a consistent with relevant laws and regulations. nd An FMI should be able to articulate the legal basis for its activities to relevant authoritie participants, and, where relevant, participants' customers, in a clear and understandable way.
-4. An FMI should have rules, procedures, and contracts that are enforceable in all relevan jurisdictions.
-There should be a high degree of certainty that actions taken by the FMI under such rules and procedures will not be voided, reversed or subject to stays. ot 5.
-An FMI conducting business in multiple jurisdictions should identify and mitigate the ris arising from any potential conflict of laws across jurisdictions. ks Principle 2: Governance X (2 KCs) X (1 KC) 1.
-An FMI should have objectives that place a high priority on the safety and efficiency of FMI and explicitly support financial stability and other relevant public interest considerations. the 2.
-An FMI should have documented governance arrangements that provide clear and dire lines of responsibility and accountability.
-These arrangements should be disclosed to owners, relevant authorities, participants, and, at a more general level, the public. ect 3.
-The roles and responsibilities of an FMI's board of directors (or equivalent) should be clearly specified, and there should be documented procedures for its functioning, including procedures to identify, address, and manage member conflicts of interest.
-Th board should review both its overall performance and the performance of its individual board members regularly. e The board should contain suitable members with the appropriate skills and incentives t fulfil its multiple roles.
-This typically requires the inclusion of non-executive board member(s). o 5.
-The roles and responsibilities of management should be clearly specified.
-An FMI's management should have the appropriate experience, a mix of skills, and the integrity necessary to discharge their responsibilities for the operation and risk management of FMI. the 6.
-The board should establish a clear, documented risk-management framework that includes the FMI's risk-tolerance policy, assigns responsibilities and accountability for r decisions, and addresses decision making in crises and emergencies.
-Governance arrangements should ensure that the risk-management and internal control functions have sufficient authority, independence, resources, and access to the board. isk 7.
-The board should ensure that the FMI's design, rules, overall strategy, and major decisions reflect appropriately the legitimate interests of its direct and indirect participal and other relevant stakeholders.
-Major decisions should be clearly disclosed to relevant stakeholders and, where there is a broad market impact, the public.
-Principle 3: Framework for the comprehensive management of risks X Х (1 KC) (1 KC)
+Key consid derations (KCs) PIRPS ORPS Principle 1 : Legal basis X (5 KCs) X (5 KCs) 1.
+The legal basis should provide a high degree of certainty for each material aspect of an FMI's activities in all relevant jurisdictions.
+2. An FMI should have rules, procedures, and contracts that are clear, understandable, and consistent with relevant laws and regulations.
+3. An FMI should be able to articulate the legal basis for its activities to relevant authorities, participants, and, where relevant, participants' customers, in a clear and understandable way.
+4. An FMI should have rules, procedures, and contracts that are enforceable in all relevant jurisdictions.
+There should be a high degree of certainty that actions taken by the FMI under such rules and procedures will not be voided, reversed or subject to stays.
+5. An FMI conducting business in multiple jurisdictions should identify and mitigate the risks arising from any potential conflict of laws across jurisdictions. rinciple 2 : Governance X (2 KCs) X (1 KC) 1.
+An FMI should have objectives that place a high priority on the safety and efficiency of the FMI and explicitly support financial stability and other relevant public interest considerations.
+2. An FMI should have documented governance arrangements that provide clear and direct lines of responsibility and accountability.
+These arrangements should be disclosed to owners, relevant authorities, participants, and, at a more general level, the public.
+3. The roles and responsibilities of an FMI's board of directors (or equivalent) should be clearly specified, and there should be documented procedures for its functioning, including procedures to identify, address, and manage member conflicts of interest.
+The board should review both its overall performance and the performance of its individual board members regularly.
+4. The board should contain suitable members with the appropriate skills and incentives to fulfil its multiple roles.
+This typically requires the inclusion of non-executive board member(s).
+5. The roles and responsibilities of management should be clearly specified.
+An FMI's management should have the appropriate experience, a mix of skills, and the integrity necessary to discharge their responsibilities for the operation and risk management of the FMI.
+6. The board should establish a clear, documented risk-management framework that includes the FMI's risk-tolerance policy, assigns responsibilities and accountability for risk decisions, and addresses decision making in crises and emergencies.
+Governance arrangements should ensure that the risk-management and internal control functions have sufficient authority, independence, resources, and access to the board.
+7. The board should ensure that the FMI's design, rules, overall strategy, and major decisions reflect appropriately the legitimate interests of its direct and indirect participants and other relevant stakeholders.
+Major decisions should be clearly disclosed to relevant stakeholders and, where there is a broad market impact, the public. rinciple 3 : Framework for the comprehensive management of risks X (1 KC) X (1 KC) 1 An EMI should have risk management policies, procedures, and systems that enable it to identify, measure, monitor, and manage the range of